Food Trails

 Onboarding Next Steps

-Primary and secondary FoodTrails users receive platform credentials and login instructions via email.
+After an SFA confirms completion of the onboarding training, primary and secondary FoodTrails users identified through the NFS Challenge registration process will receive platform credentials and login instructions via email.

 Upload all available velocity reports into the FoodTrails platform.

-DESE conducts a FoodTrails engagement review to confirm that pilot districts have made efforts to upload available velocity reports by the end of February.
+DESE will conduct periodic FoodTrails engagement reviews to confirm that pilot districts have made an effort to upload available velocity reports upon receiving access to the platform as well as on a monthly cadence following an SFA’s initial onboarding.

 Failure to demonstrate engagement with the FoodTrails platform, including the upload of velocity reports, may result in loss of user access as part of the DESE pilot program.